Fishing For Value In A REIT Bear Market: Is This A Trap?

 - The collapse of Lehman Brothers in September, 2008 was the event that focused the nation's attention on the severity of the problem.
 In a "business-as-usual" move on September 5, my wife and I put our house on the market to sell, not realizing that the collapse of Lehman ten days later would be the catalyst to bring the world's economy to the brink of disaster.
 My sharpest memories of the Great Recession and the bear market occurred in the six months following the demise of Lehman Brothers.

 - The market bottom of March 9, 2009, famously called by CNBC's Mark Haines, ended the bear market, but it was not immediately obvious to all of us that the "bottom was in."
 After months of a drip-drip-drip market decline, it was easy to be skeptical that a turn had occurred.
 My mind told me that the market was vastly oversold and it would recover, but doubts lingered because part of me wondered if it would ever end.
-The speed of the market's recover surprised me.
+The speed of the market's recovery surprised me.
 Stocks recovered faster than the economy.

 Some Characteristics of a Bear Market